An instrument for clarifying sustainability of garments

 In the second phase, the early version of the instrument was piloted with an online marketplace for sustainable fashion and at the same time, iterative workshops were held with 50 sustainability-oriented consumers and 45 company representatives.

-Finally in the third phase, 14 textile and fashion companies of different types were involved in testing the instrument for their products.
+In the third phase, 14 textile and fashion companies of different types were involved in testing the instrument for their products.
+Results from these preliminary phases are available in an article published in the Journal of Cleaner Production.

-During the three phases, a true need for a simple yet comprehensive instrument to support sustainability communication towards consumers was confirmed, and valuable refining and modification needs and ideas were pointed out.
+During the development process, the true need for a simple yet comprehensive instrument to support sustainability communication towards consumers became apparent, and valuable refining and modification needs and ideas emerged in stakeholder interaction.

 All photos by Anne Kinnunen (2021)